 Coconut Mango Muffins

-Add the wet ingredients to the dry ingredients and stir until just blended.
+- Add the wet ingredients to the dry ingredients and stir until just blended.
 Pour into a greased muffin tin.
-I found that these muffins barely rose, so you are welcome to fill the tins to near the top.
+I fund that these muffins barely rose, so you are welcome to fill the tins to near the top.
 Sprinkle with shredded coconut.